cpelsser/rust-mdbook/src/structs/field-shorthand.md

 <details>

+`name` and `age` are field names of the structure and variable names.

 The `new` function could be written using `Self` as a type, as it is interchangeable with the struct type name

 ```rust,ignore